-LaToya M. Davidson-Perez is a woman of blended descent as her ethnic background include Irish, East Indian, and Jamaican.
-Having grown up in Jamaica and the US she is prideful of being a ‘Jamerican’ who is proud of her culture and heritage.
+LaToya M. Davidson-Perez is a woman of blended descent.
+Her ethnic background include English, Irish, East Indian, and Jamaican.
+Having grown up in Jamaica and the US she is a ‘Jamerican’ who is proud of her culture and heritage.

 Upon graduating from GMC she attended Georgia College & State University (GCSU) majoring in Office Communication Systems.
 She graduated with her BBA in 2003.
 During her time at GCSU, she served on the Dean’s Student Advisory Committee for the J.W.
 Bunting School of Business.

 After a difficult period that included the dissolution of her first marriage she took some much-needed time off from continuing her educational pursuits.
 She returned to academia in 2005 when she applied and was accepted for graduate admission at Florida State University.
 LaToya enrolled in the school’s Master’s in Library and Information Studies (MLIS) program and within months was also accepted into the Master’s in Adult Education (MEd) program.
 She earned both Masters degrees in 2008.
 She is also certified as an ALA-accredited Librarian through the State of Georgia and was admitted into the premier international honors society for Information Studies, Beta Phi Mu.

 After working with the Twin Lakes Library System since 2001, in November 2006 and at the age of 25, LaToya was promoted to the position of Assistant Director, a position she held until February 2014.
 At the time of her promotion, she became the youngest Assistant Director for a public library system in the state of Georgia.

 She has been the sole proprietor of Davidson Administrative Services since 2011 where she works by providing administrative consulting for clients across the country.
 Her roles have included Executive Administrator, Business Manager, and VP of Administration.